awsdocs/aws-dms-step-by-step/doc_source/chap-rdssqlserver2s3datalake.steps.sourceendpoint.md

 1. Choose **Create endpoint**\.

 **Note**
 To migrate a Microsoft SQL Server Always On database, you need to use different configurations\.
-For more information, see [Migrating a SQL Server Always On Database to AWS](chap-manageddatabases.sqlserveralwayson.md)\.
+For more information, see [Migrating a SQL Server Always On Database to Amazon Web Services](chap-manageddatabases.sqlserveralwayson.md)\.